 EASY TO MAKE recipe for Homemade Shredded Chicken Dumpling Soup with potatoes, carrots and celery.
 This creamy soup is a healthy comfort dinner food!
 Best served with biscuits to dip into the chicken broth!
 Mom, your families are going to love this!

-This soup is a Winter comfort food favorite.
+This Homemade Chicken Dumpling Soup is a Winter comfort food favorite.
 It’s so delicious that I can almost guarantee that whenever I make it, we’ll have it the night after again because the craving will still be there.
 That’s what happened last week.
 I made it on Wednesday, we ate it all, we loved it.
 On Thursday we decided we were going to make it for dinner again.
 And we ate it all again.

-The best thing about this soup besides the homemade dumplings (yum!) is that it’s also filled with veggies – potatoes, celery, carrots – everything a good chicken soup should have in it.
+The best thing about this chicken and dumpling soup besides the homemade dumplings (yum!) is that it’s also filled with veggies – potatoes, celery, carrots – everything a good chicken soup should have in it.

 FAQ for this recipe:

 Can I substitute or add additional vegetables?

 Feel fee to make it your own and add additional vegetables if you’re trying to empty out the fridge – onions, peas, green beans, and bite size cauliflower are all equally good in it.
 Just don’t skip on the potatoes – never skip on the potatoes!

 Can I use chicken bouillon cubes instead of broth?